datainpoint/classroom-dbs/takeaways/README.md

 - [The Matrix Calculus You Need For Deep Learning by Terence Parr and Jeremy Howard](https://explained.ai/matrix-calculus/)
 - [Machine Learning by Andrew Ng](https://www.coursera.org/learn/machine-learning)

-### Am I wasting my time since there is nothing relevant to programming in work?
+### Am I wasting my time since there is nothing relevant at work?

 Absolutely NO. Now we understand the fundamental concept and workflow in a data-driven project.
 We can communicate our requests and specifications with collaborators efficiently.